openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 A good time to make this switch would be with low IOB.
 E.g. an hour before a meal such as breakfast, (any recent boluses in the pump history will have been small SMB corrections.
 Your COB and IOB should both be close to zero.)

 1. Change the Android timezone back to your current location and re-enable automatic timezone.
-2. AndroidAPS will soon start alerting you that the Combo’s clock doesn’t match.
+2. AAPS will soon start alerting you that the Combo’s clock doesn’t match.
 So update the pump’s clock manually via the pump’s screen and buttons.
-3. On the AndroidAPS “Combo” screen, press Refresh.
+3. On the AAPS “Combo” screen, press Refresh.
 4. Then go to the Treatments screen, and look for any events in the future.
 There shouldn’t be many.

    * DON'T press "delete treatments in the future"